MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/deploy-use/configure-policy-settings.md

     - **All documents and emails must have a label**: When you set this option to **On**, all saved documents and sent emails must have a label applied.
 The labeling might be manually assigned by a user, automatically as a result of a [condition](configure-policy-classification.md), or be assigned by default (by setting the **Select the default label** option).

-        If a label is not assigned when a user saves a document or sends an email, they are prompted to select a label.
+        If a label is not assigned when users save a document or sends an email, they are prompted to select a label.
 For example:

         ![Azure Information Protection prompt if labeling is enforced](../media/info-protect-enforce-labelv2.png)

     - **Users must provide justification to set a lower classification label, remove a label, or remove protection**: When you set this option to **On** and a user does any of these actions (for example, change the **Public** label to **Personal**), the user is prompted to provide an explanation for this action.
 For example, the user might explain that the document no longer contains sensitive information.
-The action and their justification reason is logged in their local Windows event log: **Application** > **Microsoft Azure Information Protection**.
+The action and their justification reason is logged in their local Windows event log: **Applications and Services Logs** > **Azure Information Protection**.

         ![Azure Information Protection prompt if new classification is lower](../media/info-protect-lower-justification.png)